Descriptive notation: Nomenclature

 1909 diagram showing the square names from the point-of-view of each player.
 Note the use of "Kt" for knight, and "Sq." (square) for the first rank.

 Each square has two names, depending on the viewpoint of White or Black.
 Each is given a name corresponding to the piece that occupies the first at the start of the game.
 Thus, in English descriptive notation the queen's file is named "Q" and the king's file is named "K".
 Since there are two each of the remaining pieces on the first rank, it is necessary to distinguish between them.
 The pieces on the queen's side of the board (to White's left; to Black's right) are named with respect to the queen, i.e. "queen's rook", "queen's knight" and "queen's bishop"; and have the shortened names "QR", "QN" and "QB", respectively.
 Similarly, the pieces on the king's side (White's right; Black's left) are named with respect to the king, i.e. "king's rook", "king's knight" and "king's bishop"; and have the shortened names "KR", "KN" and "KB".
 The rank is given a number, ranging from 1 to 8, with rank 1 being closest to the player.
 In 19th century chess literature the first rank is usually called simply the "[piece]'s square", so "K1" ("King One") is called "King's square" (K. Sq.).
-Some players omitted both the "1" and the "sq", so "Rook to King 1" was written R–K.
+Sometimes both "1" and "sq" are omitted, so "Rook to King 1" is written R–K.

 This method of naming the squares means that each square has one name from White's point of view and another from Black's.
 For a full diagram of the board using this naming method, see the image above.

 When recording a move by White, the naming from White's point of view is used; when recording a move by Black, the naming from Black's point of view is used.

 Spanish descriptive notation uses a similar system, with a few differences: